2006 Africa Cup of Nations

 The 2006 Africa Cup of Nations was the 25th edition of the Africa Cup of Nations, the association football championship of Africa.
-It was hosted by Egypt.
+It was hosted by Egypt, from 20 January to 10 February.
 Just like in 2004, the field of sixteen teams was split into four groups of four.
-Egypt won its fifth championship, beating Ivory Coast in the final 4–2 in a penalty shootout after a goalless draw.
+Egypt won its fifth championship, beating Ivory Coast in the final 4–2 in a penalty shootout after the regulation time had ended in a goalless draw.